raoulx24/valkey-operator/docs/valkey-cluster-vars.md

 - Integrate with tracing if your operator spans multiple systems.

 ## Valkey ACL

+### Some considerations related to ACL in Valkey

+ACL is the most crucial setting in good functionning of a cluster, maybe same level as networking and maybe above TLS.

+The most critical moment is when the pod is starting.
+If `aclfile /etc/valkey-acl/users.acl` is provided in valkey.conf and the file is corrupt, the startup of the cluster is in a bad shape.
+1. primaries will start, but no ACL.
+This means no user, no pass, no nothing.
+They are bare open
+2. replicas will start the cycle of restarts, as they are not able to connect to primaries (if primaries still have ACL)

+### ACL 'way-of-life'

 Valkey ACL is built to be backward-compatible.
 That means, by default, Valkey ships with a built-in user called `default`, which has full access to all commands and keys unless explicitly restricted.
 It is the infered user for legacy mode, where no user is provided.
 ```sh
 # legacy mode, "default" is infered